shingaridavesh/memoryandarchitecture/docs/DDR5.md

 ####VDDQ, VSSQ
 DDR IO Power and Ground for Data Group Signals.
 VDDQ is present in both DDR4 and DDR5.
 However, VSSQ is not mentioned in DDR5 JEDEC spec.
+VSSQ is separate from VSS for improved noise immunity.

 ####VPP
 1. VPP is the DRAM Activation Power Supply.